mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 As with the **Player Controller** the **AI Controller** slots in at the same level right before the **Pawn**.
 This makes sense since it is an artifical proxy for a human player.
 As described in the [AI section](#ai) the algorithm attempts to answers 3 questions: *"What could I do?
 Which should I do?
 How do I do it?"*

-*"What can I do?"* is answered by the **AI Perception Component**.
+*"What could I do?"* is answered by the **AI Perception Component**.
 It is configured to sense (sight, hearing etc.) relevant objects and events in the game world.
 When something relevant was sensed successfully an event is broadcast to the next layer.

 *"Which should I do?"* is answered by the **AI Goal Selection Component**.
 It hold a set of AI goals that each calculate a score.
 The higher the score, the more likely that the goal will be selected.
 These goals can be provided e.g. by the previous layer's **AI Perception Component** events or passed via other methods: configuration, world context or even manually by a designer.
 Once a goal is selected it begins execution.
 AI goals can be implemented in multiple different ways to answer the last question.